Species-theoretic foundations of perturbative quantum field theory

 \section{$\Sig$ as a Hopf $\textbf{E}$-Algebra}

 We now recall the Steinmann arrows, which are (or we interpret as) actions of $\textbf{E}$ on $\Sig$.
-We show that they give $\Sig$ the structure of a Hopf $\textbf{E}$-algebra, and $\Zie$ the structure of a Lie $\textbf{E}$-algebra.
+We show that they give $\Sig$ the structure of a Hopf $\textbf{E}$-algebra (=Hopf monoid internal to $\textbf{E}$-modules) in two ways, and thus the primitive part $\Zie=\mathcal{P}(\Sig)$ the structure of a Lie $\textbf{E}$-algebra in two ways.